Meet the experienced and friendly doctors who make Family Vision Center the leading provider of vision care products and services in La Crosse.

 Residency trained in Pediatric Optometry, Dr. Wonderling joined the optometric practice of her father, Dr. Richard Foss, on July 12, 2004.

-Dr. Wonderling was elected to be the Treasurer of the Wisconsin Optometric Association (WOA) beginning in 2015.
+Dr. Wonderling was elected to be the President-Elect of the Wisconsin Optometric Association (WOA) beginning in 2018.
 Dr. Wonderling has held various positions on the WOA Board since 2004.
 The WOA is a nonprofit affiliation of licensed doctors of optometry and associated businesses dedicated to the preservation and enhancement of the vision welfare of the people of Wisconsin.
 The vision of the WOA is to be the recognized authority on vision and eye health care in Wisconsin while serving as the primary advocate for the profession of optometry throughout the state

 In January of 2014, Dr. Wonderling became a Diplomat of the American Board of Optometry.
 By becoming an ABO Diplomate, Dr. Wonderling voluntarily demonstrated her knowledge, skills, abilities and commitment to lifelong learning for the benefit of her patients.
 By attaining American Board of Optometry Board Certification and enrolling in the Maintenance of Certification program, Diplomates declare their lifelong commitment to quality patient care.